-- Academic achievement: The applicant must have demonstrated a high level of academic achievement as an undergraduate or in previous graduate studies.
+Undergraduate and Graduate Transcripts: The applicant must have demonstrated a high level of academic achievement as an undergraduate or in previous graduate studies.
 The Political Science Department considers all applicants regardless of undergraduate major, but some work in political science, or another social science, is preferred.

-M.A.
-Program: Applications for the MA programs are due by March 15.
+MA.
+Program (fall admission): Complete applications for the MA programs are due by March 15.
 International students (who are not permanent residents of the U.S.) must complete their applications by February 1.

 How to Apply